tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 needed, otherwise JVM objects cannot be reclaimed by the JVM GC.

 The above implementation of `iteratorToStream` is not deleting the references to Java objects.
-Does this constitute a leak?
-It depends.
+That's a leak!
+Indeed, an object reference acts as a root in the graph of all objects in the heap, as far as the JVM garbage collector is concerned.
+Adding to the problem, the JVM can't deal very well with large and unknown amounts of references.
+The JNI expects native calls to use only a few references and expects the programmer to say in advance how many references will be needed.
-References in JNI can be local or global, and in this case the references we get from the iterator are local.
-A local reference is only valid in the thread in which it is created, and only for as long as the thread does not return from an ongoing native call (i.e. a call from Java to C or Haskell).
-If Java called into Haskell, and then Haskell invoked `iteratorToStream`, being local implies that the references will be deleted as soon as the control returns back to Java.
-If this doesn't happen for a while, then the local references can accumulate, causing the live data on the heap to grow.
-Adding to the problem, the JVM can't deal very well with large and unknown amounts of local references.
-The JNI expects native calls to use only a few local references and expects the programmer to say in advance how many references will be needed.
 Failing to do so affects performance and can lead to failures.

 A straightforward fix to this situation is to delete the reference after the Haskell value has been obtained.